squid-cache/squid-cache.github.io/Features/Socks.rst

 ----

 I've had a bit of time too short to do anything much and created a branch that is supposed to do listening port and SOCKS peers.
-When I get it building I'll push to launchpad for anyone interested to test.
+It builds and listens on an http_port as far as I can tell now.
+Bazaar Branch available on launchpad at https://code.launchpad.net/~squid3/squid/socks for anyone keen on testing.

+I'd particularly like some info on real-world situations where Squid needs to interact with SOCKS.
+So far I only know of certain apps sending HTTP but can be configured only with SOCKS proxy (not HTTP proxy) as a relay.
+Weird but true.

 ----
 CategoryFeature